Best AI Music Generators: YouTube Dream Track To Adobe Sound Lift

 What’s even more interesting is that Splash Pro relies on ChatGPT to create the lyrics, if you choose to let it generate the words for you.
 You can continue to edit the end result and once you are satisfied, you can simply download it in any media format you seek.

-The free version of Splash Pro is enough to get budding creators going, complete with an AI rapper.
-However, the paid membership plans unlock a lot of AI singers as well as other controls get the best out of this tool.
+The free version of Splash Pro is enough to get budding creators going, complete with an AI rapper!
+However, the paid membership plans unlock a bunch of AI singers and other controls to help you get the best of the tool.

 (Image Credits: Courtesy Splash Pro)